yonetmen/firmadanteklif-application/README.md

 3- Install Java JDK 8
 -
-#### Now, we are ready to use Cmder to install all kind of applications from a command line.
+#### Now, we are ready to use Cmder to install all kind of applications from the command line.

 - Open your command line (Cmder)
 - Run: C:\> `choco install jdk8`